alpsencer/chatflow-plugin/README.md

 3. Enable Developer mode by ticking the checkbox in the upper-right corner
 4. Click on the "Load unpacked" button
 5. Select the `chatflow-chrome` directory from the cloned repository

+Note: You need to install the FlowLauncher to ask ChatGPT from any file in your computer

 ## Usage